Chilldose/PlotScripts/README.md

 + data_separator: Define your own data separator if the data is not separated by a whitespace character
 + measurement_regex: If the build in measurement regex, does not yield the correct measurements, here you can define your own regex for that
-+ units_regex: If the build in units regex, does not yield the correct measurements, here you can define your own regex for that
++ units_regex: If the build in units regex, does not yield the correct units, here you can define your own regex for that
 + measurements: Define a list of measurement names, which describe your data (you can use this if the regex totally fails or if you do not have such a header.)
 + units: Define a list of units, which describe your data (you can use this if the regex totally fails or if you do not have such a header.)